-Updated: 31 March 2020
+Updated: 18 May 2020

-We are closely monitoring the latest advice and guidance relating to the global spread of COVID-19, formerly referred to as Coronavirus.
-We have robust procedures in place and the health and wellbeing of the people we support and our staff team remains our highest priority.
+We remain focused on adhering to all the latest government advice and guidance relating to the global spread of COVID-19, formerly referred to as Coronavirus.
+As always, the health and wellbeing of the people we support and our staff team remains our highest priority.

-We are working together with our services to minimize the risks and ensure we are well-prepared for the challenges COVID-19 presents for us as a social care provider.
+We have robust procedures in place and continue to work together with our services to minimise the risks and ensure we are well-prepared for the challenges COVID-19 presents for us as a social care provider.
 Our action so far is in line with Public Health England’s official guidance; you can find out more about the Government’s approach on the PHE website.
 The NHS also has valuable information about the virus and what you should do if you think you have symptoms, available online.

 We have also produced easy read resources that simplify the current government advice.

 Visits to our services or offices